-The first of the four gridworlds we propose is inspired by the deep sea domain.
-In this environment (Figure \ref{fig:deep_grid_env}), the agent navigates in a $5\times11$ grid by moving ``left'', ``right'', ``up'', or ``down''.
-All states can be visited, but the blue corridor can be accessed only from its left side.
+The first gridworld we propose is inspired by the deep sea domain.
+In this environment (Figure \ref{fig:deep_grid_env}), the agent navigates in a $5\times11$ grid by moving left, right, up, or down.
+All states can be visited, but the blue corridor can be entered only from its left side.
 The agent can exit the corridor anytime by moving either ``up'' or ``down''.
 A treasure of value 2 lies at the end of the corridor, while two treasures of value 1 serve as distractors next to the corridor entrance.
-The corridor is filled with puddles, each giving a penalty of -0.01.
+The corridor is filled with puddles giving a penalty of -0.01.
 The agent always starts next to the entrance and the episode ends when the agent collects any of the treasures.
-The optimal policy consists of doing always ``right''.
+The optimal policy consists of going always ``right''.

 The deep gridworld combines the challenges of both the deep sea and the taxi domains.
 Like the former, to discover the highest reward the agent needs to execute the action ``right'' multiple times in a row, receiving negative immediate rewards due to the puddles.
-However, doing a different action does not preclude reaching the end of the corridor, because the agent can still go back to the entrance and try again within the same episode.
+However, doing a different action does not prevent reaching the end of the corridor, because the agent can still go back to the entrance and try again within the same episode.
 At the same time, the presence of the two distractor treasures results in local optima, as in the taxi driver domain.

 \paragraph{Results.} Because it is possible to exit the corridor without ending the episode, we set a longer horizon compared to the previous domains, i.e., 55 steps for the ``short'' scenario and 110 for the ``long'' one.
 Results shown in Figure \ref{fig:deep_grid_res} confirm previous results.
-The proposed exploration quickly discoves all states and learn to navigate through the corridor.
+The proposed exploration quickly discovers all states and learns to navigate through the corridor.
 By contrast, other algorithms, including bootstrapping, get stuck in local optima and learn to collect one of the two lesser treasures.
-Similarly to the taxi domain, with optimistic initialization all algorithms but random exploration (light green) learn to navigate through the corridor.
+Similarly to the taxi domain, with optimistic initialization all algorithms --but random exploration (light green)-- learn to navigate through the corridor.